How to Create an Online Portfolio for College Admissions

 A resume with a college application shows the admissions department that you are prepared for success, not only in school, but beyond.
 Include your class rank and GPA and highlight your awards.
 (Yes, Perfect Attendance or Miss Congeniality counts.)
 Write short descriptions for all your school-sponsored, community and even summer activities.

 If you spent every summer at yoga camp or visiting grandparents in Greece or the Arkansas Ozarks, put it in!
 It all helps show the college who you are.
 Create a LinkedIn account and upload your resume there for a professional look and easy link.

 The college application process is an exciting, yet sometimes stressful, time.
 Not all schools require an online portfolio, but it will certainly never hurt a student’s chances of admissions .
 Taking time to create an online portfolio will show admissions officers that students are willing to work hard and will help establish a more human connection with an admission’s committee.

-SmartSocial.com Founder Josh Ochs will help your student build a custom, online portfolio/website to impress colleges and future employers.
+The SmartSocial.com Student Branding Academy will guide students to build a custom, online portfolio/website to impress colleges and future employers.
 This process gets students excited about their future and teaches them to shine online.
-Register today for our next Learn to Shine Online Bootcamp.

 Share Your Thoughts With Our Team